brevzin/cpp_proposals/1240_scalable_reflection/scalable-reflection.md

 transitions from the "computational domain" (i.e., the constant evaluation process) to the "syntactic domain" (particularly template instantiation) [^injection].

-[^injection]: THe facilities proposed here are "special cases" of the more general "code injection" mechanism
-              proposed in P1717 and P2320.
+[^injection]: The facilities proposed here are "special cases" of the more general "code injection" mechanism proposed in P1717 and P2320.

 The `substitute` metafunction described above is part of that "transition": It allows a constant evaluation to trigger a template substitution.
 However, the result of `substitute` is a reflection of an instance, which needs additional tools to be evaluatable or invokable during evaluation.
 The following are such tools: